Human-Rights-Map-1008x567

 Through our participation in a range of collaborative initiatives and working groups we are actively addressing issues in seafood supply chains and have achieved a number of successful results:

-• Co-op has supported the multi-stakeholder ILO Good Labour Practices (GLP) programme since 2018.
+• Co-op has supported the multi-stakeholder ILO Good Labour Practices (GLP).
 This comprehensive fisheries industry improvement programme combines industry labour guidelines with a good labour practices training programme.
 Special focus is given to unacceptable forms of work such as child labour and forced labour.

 • Co-op participates in the Seafish Ethical Common Language Group (SECLG) that brings together all sectors of the seafood supply chain to provide a collective response to unethical practices.

-• We are a founding member of the Seafood Ethics Action Alliance (SEA Alliance), that launched in 2018.
+• We are a founding member of the Seafood Ethics Action (SEA) Alliance that launched in 2018.
 This industry alliance shares information, best practice and provide a forum for collective action on ethical risks and social compliance issues related to wild capture fisheries.
-The group has carried out an in-depth human rights risk assessment for common fisheries, in order to identify those with the greatest risk to workers, including risks of forced labour and trafficking.
-This comprehensive risk assessment highlights potential high-risk fisheries in Co-op’s, and other SEA Alliance members, supply chains and will inform future opportunities to undertake enhanced due diligence.

 • We have publicly shared our wild capture sources on the Oceans Disclosure Project since 2015 and our farmed fish sources since 2019.

 • With one of our key seafood suppliers, we mapped and published details of all tiers in our high-risk warm water prawns supply chain with disaggregated data.
 This provides us with greater transparency, as well as the ability to identify and address any human rights concerns.
-We also commissioned and published an independent Human Rights Impact Assessment (HRIA) in prawns (Vietnam), involving extensive stakeholder engagement, in order to understand more deeply the impacts that our business practices have on the wellbeing of those who produce our food.
-We will be using the findings to drive improvements in the lives of workers and will continue collaborating to ensure that the report’s recommendations are fulfilled.
+We also commissioned and published an independent Human Rights Impact Assessment (HRIA) in prawns (Vietnam), involving extensive stakeholder engagement, in order to understand more deeply the impacts that our business practices have on the wellbeing of those who produce our food and use the findings to drive improvements.

 Future priorities